-Doctor of Philosophy (Ph.D.) in Rehabilitation Sciences
+Doctor of Philosophy (PhD) in Rehabilitation Sciences

-The curriculum is divided into three core areas: clinical and basic science, research, and teaching.
-The research core is emphasized for the Ph.D. degree.
-Courses in clinical and basic science are selected based on the student's area of concentration, objective for doctoral study, and dissertation research.
-Students work individually with a faculty mentor to complete research and teaching practica.
+The core curriculum includes research and teaching coursework.
+Concentration courses in clinical and basic science are selected based on the student's area of interest, objective for doctoral study, and dissertation research.
+Students work individually with a faculty mentor to complete the required research and teaching practica.